Academic and Student Life

 - Since our school celebrates and honors many local traditions and holidays, students are involved in planning and preparing various cultural and educational traditions.

 - Some of the annual events include: the Sports Festival, Blue Sky Day, Autumn Festival, and others.

 - School Performance and English Presentations :

-- Following the curriculum and practices of Japanese school systems, students also are given the opportunity to write, perform and act in front of the school throughout the year.
+- Following the curriculum and practice of Japanese school systems, students also are given the opportunity to write, perform and act in front of the school throughout the year.

-- School Performance: Each grade prepares and operations a school performance, which is a traditional Japanese music and storytelling.
+- School Performance: Each grade prepares and operates a school performance, which involves traditional Japanese music and storytelling.

-- Japanese Presentation Projects: Student practice speaking with fluency in English in front of an audience.
+- English Presentation Projects: Students practice speaking with fluency in English in front of an audience.

 - Exchange Programs with Local Schools :

-- The elementary and Junior High with separate exchange student has developed an exchange program with local schools, to learn and share culture and learning with students from other schools.
-Exchanges that take place throughout the year.
+- The elementary and Junior High have separate exchange programs that happen annually.
+The Japanese School has developed an exchange program with local schools, to learn and share culture and learning with students from other schools.